strategist333/hedera/README.md

 ---
 1. Launch a new instance in the US West (Oregon) region on EC2, with cs244-mininet-mptcp-dctcp.
 A c1.medium instance should be sufficient for replicating our results.

 2. When the instance is up, sudo edit the default configuration in `/boot/grub/menu.lst`.
-Change line 14 from 2 to 0.
+Change line 14 from `default 2` to `default 0`.

 3. `sudo reboot`